 "My baby is straining to poo and goes red in the face, but when it comes out, it is soft..."

 Some babies may seem to struggle during bowel movements; this is normal and is partly their reaction to new sensations, which they are still growing accustomed to.
-They are also developing strength in their abdominal muscles needed to push the poo out.
-As long as the stool is soft, you don't need to worry.
+They also develop strength in their abdominal muscles to push the poo out.
+You don't need to worry as long as the stool is soft.

 Medical Treatment for Constipation in Breastfed Babies

-- For babies older than six months, ask your doctor about products containing polyethylene glycol (Miralax), which are more effective than other forms of constipation treatments.
+- For babies older than six months, ask your doctor about polyethylene glycol (Miralax) products, which are more effective than other constipation treatments.

-- For babies younger than six months, try to avoid laxatives that need to be mixed with water as these might be difficult to feed to a breastfed baby and may interrupt the breastfeeding relationship.
-Oral laxatives, such as Lactulose or Senna are recommended, as well as Glycerine suppositories.
+- For babies younger than six months, try to avoid laxatives that need to be mixed with water, as these might be difficult to feed to a breastfed baby and may interrupt the breastfeeding relationship.
+Oral laxatives, such as Lactulose or Senna, and Glycerine suppositories are recommended.

 If your baby has repeated episodes of constipation, you should see your pediatrician.